flame/blis/docs/Performance.md

 # Introduction

-This document showcases performance results for a representative sample of level-3 operations with BLIS and BLAS for several hardware architectures.
+This document showcases performance results for a representative sample of level-3 operations on large matrices with BLIS and BLAS for several hardware architectures.

 # General information

-Generally speaking, we publish three "panels" for each type of hardware, each of which reports one of: single-threaded performance, multithreaded performance on a single socket, or multithreaded performance on two sockets.
+Generally speaking, for level-3 operations on large matrices, we publish three "panels" for each type of hardware, each of which reports one of: single-threaded performance, multithreaded performance on a single socket, or multithreaded performance on two sockets.
 Each panel will consist of a 4x5 grid of graphs, with each row representing